Online Service Migration in Mobile Edge with Incomplete System Information: A Deep Recurrent Actor-Critic Learning Approach: Online Service Migration with Incomplete Information

 The optimal policy can then be obtained by gradient assent through policy gradient with one-step actor-critic \cite{sutton2018reinforcement}, where the gradient of the above objective function can be calculated by

 However, directly applying the above on-policy (i.e., using the same policy for training and sampling) objective has some drawbacks when solving the service migration problem.
 First, we cannot train the policy network offline with mini-batches by using on-policy objective.
 This can lead to severe sample efficiency problem, since the learning agent needs to resample trajectories from the environment after each gradient update.
 Especially, in the MEC system, frequently interacting with the environment to get the training samples is costly.
-Besides, the on-policy objective has limited exploring ability, thus the policy can easily get stuck in a local optima.
-To mitigate this problem, we design an off-policy (i.e., training a policy different from that was used to sample the data) algorithm that can train the policy with mini-batches and reduce the interaction frequency with the environment.
+Second, the on-policy objective has limited exploring ability, thus the policy can easily get stuck in a local optima. { Third, to reduce the variance of the objective function, Eq. (\ref{pg_target}) includes a biased estimator $\delta_t$.
+However, introducing bias may harm the convergence of the algorithm.} To address the above problems, we design an off-policy (i.e., training a policy different from that was used to sample the data) algorithm that can train the policy with mini-batches and reduce the interaction frequency with the environment.
 Inspired by the previous works on RL \cite{schulman2017proximal,haarnoja2018soft,schulman2016high}, we introduce an off-policy training method with a surrogate objective as follows: